 Chesapeake Bay Area Exoplanet Meeting

-The Chesapeake Bay Area Exoplanet Meeting brings together all lovers of exoplanets and related science from the DC area and beyond.
+The Chesapeake Bay Area Exoplanet Meeting brings together scientists who work on exoplanets and related topics from the DC area and beyond.
 This series of one-day meetings enable the sharing of ideas in an informal setting with the focus being on building collaborations and expertise.

-The next meeting will be hosted by Carnegie DTM.
+The next meeting will be hosted by the Johns Hopkins University Applied Physics Laboratory.
 In keeping with the spirit of the Bay Area Exoplanet and the National Capitol Area Disk meetings, there will be plenty of time for discussion and building collaborations.
 We are soliciting contributed talks, with a special focus on talks from students, post-docs, and visitors.
-Since we plan have these meetings several times a year, we hope that everyone that is interested will be able talk about their current research.
+Since we plan to have these meetings several times a year, we hope that everyone that is interested will be able talk about their current research.

 Institutional Points of Contact